zoeyespinoza/Data_projects_TripleTen/06-Taxi-Trends-Data-Collection/README.md

 # Taxi-Trends-Data-Collection
-# Taxi Service Insights: Unveiling Ride Patterns, Demand Hotspots, and Weather Effects
+# Taxi Service Insights: Unveiling Ride Patterns, Demand Hotspots, and Effects of Weather

 ## Introduction
 This project involves an explorative analysis of taxi ride data with the aim of exploring various aspects of the taxi service patterns of top comapnies and locations.